Love of Hibiscus Watercolors

-Hibiscus are some of my favorite Hawaiian flowers to paint in Watercolors.
-I haven’t seen any blue green ones in person but would love to!
+Painting hibiscus in Watercolors is a fun way to spend time in my art studio.
+I haven’t seen any blue green hibiscus in person but would love to!
 I once heard that the rarest color in flowers is blue….have you heard that too?

 Inspired by the brilliantly beautiful blooms of Hawai’i, I decided to start a series of these paintings.
 They are one of the iconic flowers you find in the islands.
 It is unbelievable how many colors and frills the specialty colors come in.
 According to Hawai’i magazine, they are one of the Top 6 iconic Hawaiian flowers!